RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 Select "Run build task" from the "Terminal" menu to start the build task.

-**Note 1**: Ensure that a U2 server has been connected.
+**Note 1**: Ensure that a U2 server or jBASE has been connected.
 Otherwise, an error will occur.

 ![](../img/compile_from_menu_3.png)